edsu/diary/README.md

 ---

+## 7/23/2023

+Today felt like I was cast onto the shores of the *Hebrides*, a *bellwether* *amid* an alien world.
+I descended on *Tarentum*, a place sequestered in its little bubble of existence, far from my familiar ecosystem.
+The streets ran wild and uncontrolled, like a *vierge* *Lachlin*; every turn telling its own unique tale yet unexplored, every passerby on streets, *Menschen* from lives radically different than mine.
+The *thunders* rolled in, releasing an onslaught of rain, a *melchi* present from the gods in glossy liquid crystal forms.
+Somehow, it felt purposely *délibéré*.
+I sheltered at a local store selling, peculiarly, *appliances*, as if the inhabitants of this place had a *speciality* for maintaining an utterly domestic existence.
+The howling wind outside almost felt *incapacitating*, yet paradoxically, it seemed to *elevate* my spirit to a new plane of acceptance and adaptation.
+A single bell rang out in the distance, *curdling* the eerie silence.
+It was a reminder of decisions that had been set in motion, circumstances, over which I had been abductee rather than conductor.
+The *patrolmen* made their rounds, guardians over this eerie *Zion*, silent vigilantes in muted acknowledgement of this complex orchestration of life I had stumbled into.

 ## 7/21/2023

 Today was profoundly nostalgic, reminding me of the times when my *kinsfolks* would gather and share tales.
 I *mightst* have discovered a new depth in my soul, a *penetralia* maybe, which was opened *painfully* yet revealing a beauty I had not known before.
 During tea, I chanced upon a *goyned* biscuit which somehow managed to spark a *monomaniac* obsession within me, not for the biscuit itself but for a memory associated with it.
 I recalled my childhood where Aunt Mary would *kirn* cream into butter and bake biscuits whilst regaling us with tales of mythical *Biscayans*.
 Her tales were as *succulent* as her pastries; each crumb held a sweet murmur of distant lands.